Jon-Becker/research/papers/evm-compiler-fingerprinting/evm-compiler-fingerprinting.md

 0xa6ead154167d2e712936b8ebc22b66903c46047c,v0.5.17+commit.d19bba13
 ```

-We can then fetch the bytecode for each contract using JSON-RPC.
-We'll also prune pushed bytes from the bytecode since they would make pattern matching more difficult.
+We can then fetch the bytecode for each contract using JSON-RPC, and we'll prune pushed bytes from the bytecode since they make pattern discovery more complicated.
 For example, `0x60 0x80 0x60 0x40` (`PUSH1 0x80 PUSH1 0x40`) would become `0x60 0x60` (`PUSH1 PUSH1`).

 ### 2. Data Classification